 In all, the east ridge traverse is a worthwhile climb: good views and some adventure in the more difficult sections.

 Dovje is located in the Sava Valley on the Slovenian side of the Karavanke / Karawanken ridge.
 You can reach it as follows:

 Take motorway A11 through the Karawanken Tunnel to Slovenia.
-At the first Slovenian exit (Hrusice) turn onto 637 west, direction Kranjska Gora.
+At the first Slovenian exit (Hrusica) turn onto 637 west, direction Kranjska Gora.
 After a few kilometres you'll reach the exit to the village Dovje (north of the road).
-Drive into and through the village and follow a mountain road for some 5km.
+Drive into and through the village and follow a mountain road for some 5km (above the village you must deter left).
 It ends in a river bed (Mlinca River), where there is a small parking lot.